QuTech-Delft/compute-runtime-schema/docs/active/index.md

 #### Initialize

+This message signals to the 2300 that execution is about to begin.
+This initialize should be picked up as a request for locking 2300.
+However, this interpretation is left to this component.

-The payload for the request is:
+The `payload` for the request is:

 | Key | Type | Value |
 | --- | --- | --- |